Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 If you plan on hanging around a particular area for a while, hiring a scooter can be a really convenient and cost-effective option.
 This is very easy to do, and there are many scooter rental stores located in the various beach towns in Sri Lanka.

-However, as I mentioned earlier in this blog post, riding a scooter in Sri.
-Lanka can be quite a dangerous endeavour at times, and there are tourists who have lost their lives.
-Road rules in Sri Lanka are generally non-existent and the erratic and irresponsible driving of buses here poses a genuine threat to scooters on the road.
+However, as I mentioned earlier in this blog post, riding a scooter in Sri Lanka can be quite a dangerous endeavour at times, and there are tourists who have lost their lives.
+Road rules in Sri Lanka are generally non-existent, and the erratic and irresponsible driving of buses here poses a genuine threat to scooters on the road.

 If you do plan on hiring a scooter, make sure you are a confident rider and are very aware of your surroundings whilst driving.
 Please make sure you have travel insurance that will cover you for this too.